Language as Reality: A Co-Creative Storytelling Game Experience in 1001 Nights using Generative AI: Background and Motivation

 The year 2023 saw a surge in AI-native games, but they also encountered a myriad of challenges and limitations that warrant broader discussion.
 Although AI Dungeon is a pioneer in this category, many critics have pointed out that while AI-generated content, particularly as seen in AI Dungeon \enspace\citep{AIDungeon_2}, seems to offer freedom, but may lack convincing justifications and lack meaningful control for players.
 The surge in AI content appears to have undermined the role and expression of authorship\cite{samuelDesignConsiderationsCreating}.
 The advent of GenAI \cite{mullerGenAICHIGenerativeAI2022} raised concerns of producing ``infinite trash" that potentially diminished the story's emotional appeal\cite{mikeBlog}.

 Developers sought a balance between generating AI content and adhering to traditional game mechanics.
 While Square Enix's detective game \cite{SteamShangDeSQUARE} engaged natural language conversation as a core mechanic, Origin by InWorld\cite{inworld_origins_2023} featured immersive negotiation with characters via audio input.
-Although these elements were prominent in AI outputs, developers endeavoured to align the generated narrative with established story rules.
+Although these elements were prominent in AI outputs, developers endeavored to align the generated narrative with established story rules.

 Independent developers took innovative approaches.
 Yandere Simulator \enspace\citep{YandereAIGirlfriend} fused 3D scenes with dialogue, prompting players to persuade a character to exit a room.
 Echoing the dynamics of Facade\cite{mateas_facade_nodate}, the voice input generated a unique interactive dialogue, allowing players creative thoughts.
 Beyond dialogue-centric games, ``Split it"\cite{snip_it_2023} transformed famous paintings into puzzles using an image inpainting model.
+In the game ``Felon-E"\cite{felon}, players can engage in dialogues with three suspects using voice input to identify the liar.
 These innovations underline the necessity for developers to provide clear goals and structure for the generated content to ensure it is meaningful and enjoyable.

 Interested in pushing the boundaries of narrative games to generate unique stories, we were initially driven to create a game that harmoniously blended AI-generated narratives with a well-known cultural context like folklore or mythology.
 Our enthusiasm led us to adapt ``1001 Nights", a story about telling stories, as a testament to the power of storytelling and a fitting inception point for an AI-native game.